What Is Supply Chain Analytics and Why to Use It in Business

 In most companies, supply chains have become more intricate than ever, generating vast amounts of data that need to be analyzed.
-For example, in 2018, 78% of companies surveyed used spreadsheets (and were limited only to) for supply chain planning.
+For example, according to “Supply Chain Planning with Prescriptive Analytics” by Ventana Research, in 2018, 78% of companies surveyed used spreadsheets (and were limited only to) for supply chain planning.
 In contrast, in 2021, supply chain specialists rank advanced supply chain analytics as a crucial technology investment, understanding its importance in the modern world for creating a well-oiled ecosystem that can be scrutinized and then optimized for better performance.

 Enterprises must deal with various suppliers, partners, and other third parties to properly run supply chain management system (SCM).
 And since there is a wealth of data produced across the entire logistics network, business leaders also need to derive intelligence out of it.
 Today it is possible thanks to supplying chain analytics software solutions, allowing for receiving essential insights and transforming information into a powerful business tool.